yazoink/dotfiles/README.md

 - `$ git clone https://github.com/yazoink/dotfiles && mv dotfiles ~/.dotfiles && cd ~/.dotfiles`
 - `./install.sh cyberia` or `./install.sh fluoride` or `./install.sh shared`

+#### Disclaimer
-Disclaimer: the installer is quite aggresive with renaming directories and such.
+the installer is quite aggresive with renaming directories and such.
 If you're not me, make sure you read through the script before running it.

 ### Differences between options
 #### cyberia